 As a brand new Academy, Purple Oaks has opened in Kingsthorpe, Northampton, sponsored by the Greenwood Academies Trust (GAT).

 A major capital building programme costing £5m was secured to provide a state of the art building and facilities for students and staff.
-The new building was completed in December 2017 on the site immediately next door to the Green Oaks Primary Academy – another academy sponsored by GAT,
+The new building was completed in December 2017 and the academy moved in on the 3rd January 2018.

-Purple Oaks Academy will provide 100 places for students with a diagnosis of Autistic Spectrum Disorder (ASD) and/or Severe Learning Difficulties with an Education and Health Care Plan (EHCP) naming Purple Oaks Academy as the appropriate provision.
+Purple Oaks Academy will provide 100 places for students with a diagnosis of autism and/or Severe Learning Difficulties with an Education and Health Care Plan (EHCP) naming Purple Oaks Academy as the appropriate provision.

 The academy caters for a wide range of abilities, from students who are able to function academically at their chronological age level or above, to those who are working at P levels.

-Purple Oaks Academy will be welcoming 30 students who have been educated within the Designated Specialist Provision (DSP) of Green Oaks Primary Academy.
-We are also excited to be welcoming 20 new students from across Northamptonshire.
+Purple Oaks Academy welcomed 30 students who had been educated within the Designated Specialist Provision (DSP) of Green Oaks Primary Academy.
+We have also welcomed 21 new students from across Northamptonshire.

-The new academy will provide education for 50 students from Reception Year to Year 7 in the first year, moving to full capacity of 100 students by 2022.
+The new academy will provide education for 50 students from Reception to Year 7 in the first year, growing to full capacity of 100 students by 2022.